openeuropa/drupal-site-template/README.md

 * [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
 * [Docker Compose](https://docs.docker.com/compose/install/)
+* PHP 7.1 or greater (only needed during project creation)

 ## Create the project

 The project is built using [Composer create-project](https://getcomposer.org/doc/03-cli.md#create-project).
-This is the equivalent of doing a `git clone` followed by a `composer install`.

-One does not need to be in this repository in order to use the `composer create-project` command.
-The project can be created using the following command:
+A new project can be created using the following command:

 ```bash
 composer create-project openeuropa/drupal-site-template --stability=dev <dg-name>-<project-id>-reference
 ```

-For local development, to test the Setup Wizard, run `composer setup` from the root of this project.

 This will download the starterkit into the `<dg-name>-<project-id>-reference` folder and a wizard will ask you for the project name and your organisation.
 It will use this